Skeletonwitch

 Review Summary: Masterfully closes Skeletonwitch’s well-loved blackened thrash period while simultaneously opening up new sonic territories to explore in this and future releases.

-Very few metal albums have had me awaiting for their arrival this year with as much enthusiasm and high expectations as Skeletonwitch’s Devouring Radiant Light.
-Compared to other young bands that were part of the early/mid-2000s retro thrash wave, Skeletonwitch has been one of the few modern thrash groups that has known how to adapt with the times and go beyond the first two or three studio albums (a very common problem among thrash revival bands).
-Although their influences and their love for old school metal is palpable and perceptible in their sound, Skeletonwitch’s instrumentation and songwriting leans towards a too dead serious, dark and clean approach to be categorized on the same ''pizza thrash/retro-thrash'' labels as their peers.
+Very few metal albums have had me awaiting their arrival this year with as much enthusiasm and high expectations as Skeletonwitch’s Devouring Radiant Light.
+Compared to other young bands from the early and mid-2000s thrash revival wave, Skeletonwitch has been one of the few current groups that has managed to channel its influences from various metal styles into something actually interesting instead of a dumbed down, miserable cartoon of the genre.
+Although their love for old school metal has been palpable in their sound from day one, Skeletonwitch’s instrumentation and songwriting lean towards a darker and cleaner soundscape – sometimes approaching the black metal side of thrash – so as not to be categorized on the same dreadful “pizza thrash” label as their peers.

-Skeletonwitch’s sound is violent, vicious but always highly tuneful, featuring a great variety of influences, styles and eras of metal for a different brand of thrash (notably the inclusion of melodic hooks, energetic riffs and dazzling guitar harmonies that bring to mind traditional heavy metal and the Gothenburg scene).
-In general, each album from 2007’s Beyond the Permafrost through 2013’s Serpents Unleashed more or less carried the same relentless and visceral sound throughout.
-However, while the band’s formula proved to be a success and contributed to a fairly enjoyable and consistent discography, some began to wonder if Skeletonwitch was capable of anything more than their usual melodic blackened thrash sound.
-Thankfully the band decided to switch things up a little with this year’s Devouring Radiant Light.
+Skeletonwitch’s sound is mean, vicious but always highly tuneful, this being a unique approach to relentless and pummeling thrash metal through a melodic lens (via their energetic riffs and dazzling guitar harmonies) that brings to mind both traditional heavy metal and the somber, wintry feel of European melodic death/black metal.
+This wide range of influences makes up for a different yet highly compact and accessible brand of blackened thrash, reminiscent of past metal eras, but which could also be considered its own sound.
+In general, each album from 2007’s Beyond the Permafrost to 2013’s Serpents Unleashed carried the same sound throughout.
+However, while the band’s formula proved to be a success and contributed to a fairly enjoyable discography, it was also somewhat of an ‘interchangeable’ nature on an album-by-album basis.
+Therefore, some began to wonder if the Ohio thrashers were capable of anything beyond their three-minute thrash cannon blasts.
+Thankfully, The ‘Witch has decided to switch things up with this year’s Devouring Radiant Light.

 Recent reviews by this author